Jimbly/dcjam2024/Jimb-TODO.md

 Polish
 * controller: can't level up: hit Y to open a dedicated screen?
+* add "cheat" to the menu - sets everyone to T2L2 and 100 max sanity and enables the "kill enemy" buttons
-* adjust fog colors and settings of all levels
+* adjust fog colors and settings of all levels - backdrops too
 * fill in empty space in UI with some noise at least
 * show explore percent (and monster count?) on minimap
 * add unlockable doors to get back to the Solitude entrances